-You may well be a business genius, but every business needs technology to operate.
+You may be a business genius, but every business needs technology.
 Technology underpins almost every company in the world.
 In this short article, we boil down the top 3 things you need to get your business off the ground.

 A Business Website

 First and foremost, you need an online presence so people can find your products and services.
-Websites are still very relevant in 2022, despite the vast trend of Social Media based businesses.
+Websites are still very relevant in 2022 despite the vast trend of Social Media businesses.
 If you think about any company or enterprise, every one of them will have a website.

 Self-build can start from as little as £50 per year, and bespoke designs between £299 and £10,000+.
 Search Engine Optimisation is something you can do yourself, or you can hire an expert to do the job for you.